DataInfamous/pediatric-cancer-research-gaps/README.md

 ## Limitations

 - Age filtering is based on eligibility categories, not numeric age limits — the dataset reflects pediatric-eligible trials, not pediatric-only trials
-- Initial analysis categorized ~34% of trials; expanded analysis increases coverage but 75% of trials still map to “other”
+- Approximately 75% of trials do not map cleanly to predefined pediatric oncology subtypes using keyword-based classification and are categorized as "other."
+These trials are retained for system-level analyses but excluded from disease-level correlation analysis to avoid misclassification bias.
+Disease-level conclusions are based on a subset of trials with high-confidence classification rather than the full dataset.
+- The proportion of uncategorized trials (~75%) reflects the heterogeneity of trial descriptions in registry data and highlights the limitations of free-text condition labeling — not missing data
-- Keyword-based disease mapping introduces classification bias
+- Keyword-based disease mapping introduces classification bias; future analysis will use API condition tags for improved coverage
 - Stalled trials are a proxy for research activity, not a direct measure
 - Small sample size at subtype level (n = 8–10 disease categories)
 - Temporal mismatch across datasets